NicolasHubs/ProjetL3info/README.md

 	Your journey will take you to different planets where you will follow the directions left by your father, while escaping the ennemies on your heels.
-	Throughout your adventure, you will learn more about your father's past, "The Stone of the Soul" and the real intentions of your pursuers.
+	Throughout your adventure, you will learn more about your father's past, "The Stone of the Soul", and the real intentions of your pursuers.

 ## Getting Started